-OBJECTIVE 4: Strengthen the wellbeing, identity and sustainability of rural communities and the pride of local people in their area.
+INDICATOR TARGET DATA SOURCE OBJECTIVE 4: Strengthen the wellbeing, identity and sustainability of rural communities and the pride of local people in their area.
 Policies: DP10, DP34, DP35, DP36, DP37, SP38, SP39, DP40, DP41 Proportion of new employment development, dwellings, retail uses and community facilities in the four Defined Villages To ensure the four Defined Villages remain the focus for development NFNPA; Hampshire County Council Density of new dwellings completed Not to allow development that would be incompatible with the character of the area NFNPA; Hampshire County Council No. and size of replacement dwellings permitted / completed Not to allow development that would be incompatible with the character of the area NFNPA Planning applications refused on the basis of over-enlargement of a dwelling Not to allow development that would be incompatible with the character of the area NFNPA Levels of developer contributions received and spent To ensure mitigation measures are implemented NFNPA Location and type of community facilities permitted / completed Net gain in facilities / improved facilities NFNPA, Hampshire County Council Location and type of retail development permitted Retain retail uses in 50% of the shopping frontages in Lyndhurst and Brockenhurst, and 40% in Ashurst and Sway shopping frontages NFNPA; Hampshire County Council

-INDICATOR TARGET DATA SOURCE OBJECTIVE 5: Promote appropriate housing to meet local needs and maintain the vibrant communities of the National Park.
-Policies: SP19, SP20, SP21, SP22, SP23, SP24, SP25, SP26, SP27, SP28, SP29, SP30, DP31, DP32, SP33 Location and type of new housing permitted and completed To meet the Local Plan requirement of 800 dwellings between 2016 and 2036 NFNPA, Hampshire County Council Location and type of affordable housing permitted and completed 50% on appropriate sites in Defined Villages; rural exception sites elsewhere NFNPA Applications permitted for agricultural or forestry workers' dwellings - NFNPA Net additional pitches permitted for gypsies, travellers and travelling showpeople 1 gypsy and travellers pitch required up to 2036.
-21 travelling showpeople plots required up to 2036 NFNPA
+TARGET DATA SOURCE OBJECTIVE 5: Promote appropriate housing to meet local needs and maintain the vibrant communities of the National Park.
+Policies: SP19, SP20, SP21, SP22, SP23, SP24, SP25, SP26, SP27, SP28, SP29, SP30, DP31, DP32, SP33 To meet the Local Plan requirement of 800 dwellings between 2016 and 2036 NFNPA, Hampshire County Council 50% on appropriate sites in Defined Villages; rural exception sites elsewhere NFNPA - NFNPA 1 gypsy and travellers pitch required up to 2036.
+21 travelling showpeople plots required up to 2036 NFNPA ousing to meet local needs and mark.
+SP24, SP25, SP26, SP27, SP28, SP29, SP24, SP25, SP26, SP27, SP28, SP29, SP26, SP26